theraot/Theraot/readme.md

     - NoTrackingThreadLocal & TrackingThreadLocal : The backends for the backport of System.Threading.ThreadLocal.
     - ReentryGuard : A helper class that allows to protect a code from reentry.
     - SingleTimeExecution : A thread-safe way to wrap code to be called only once.
     - ThreadinHelper : Provides unique ids for managed threads, generic VolatileRead and *Write, and conditional SpinWait.
+[See Note 3]

 Note 1: This actually makes the implementation simpler and more efficient.

 Note 2: Do not rely on the IsDisposed property as it may change any moment if another thread call Dispose, use DisposedConditional instead.

+Note 3: The SpinWait functions in ThreadingHelper provides alternatives to System.Threading.SpinWait.

 ---
 "FAT" Features